Michael-Zp/Aoe2DESpecChat/README.md

 # How to install and use
   * Download the latest release from this repo (should be on the right side of this website)
-  * Optional: Install the mod <a href="https://www.ageofempires.com/mods/details/21519/">Spec Chat by Vulpes1234</a> in your game from the mod launcher (if not already done)
+  * Optional: Install the mod https://www.ageofempires.com/mods/details/21519/ in your game from the mod launcher (if not already done)
     * This will make it easier to start the programs from within the game instead of going through the file explorer
-  * Drop every .exe file and .ps1 file from the Scripts folder into the root directory of AoE2 DE (same directory as e.g. AoE2DE_s.exe; steam_api.dll...)
+  * Drop every .exe file and .ps1 file from release into the root directory of AoE2 DE (same directory as e.g. AoE2DE_s.exe; steam_api.dll...)
     * If you have trouble finding it, right click in steam on the game, Properties, Local Files, Browse
   * After that you can start Age and now start either the player or spectator programs from within the game with the mod or through the file explorer.
   * There will be no feedback if they are started correctly so just press it once and it should work.